ncp38/cs372-f24/projects/proj3/index.md

 ## Submission instructions

-Through Canvas, upload all your source code files and your file with the answers to the questions above.
+To submit, upload all your source code files to canvas, including **your name and honor pledge**.
+Make sure to also submit your **answers to the post-project questions**

+Before submitting, make sure that you've included all the requirements for this project!
+You can double-check by searching this page (ctrl+f or command+f) for **'must'**; important details related to the assignment are also highlighted for your convenience.

 ## Challenges
-- Implement the tree-based Bayes net exact inference algorithm from class (rather than the baseline algorithm used in this project, which repeats a lot of calculations.)
 - Use your favorite graphics library to present the output as a grid of squares which change color with the probabilities, showing hot and cold zones for where the monkey is.
 You could use, for instance, shades of blue and red that gradually change as the monkey moves around.
 - Invent more variables for the Bayes net (e.g., more sensors) and add them to the project.
 If you do this challenge, turn in one copy of the code for the original project and a modified one for the challenge.